+\textit{Junction Conditions}.
 Since we are patching together different solutions of the Einstein equations at the hypersurfaces between each region, we need to be careful in handling these separatrices.
 More specifically, we need to enforce junction conditions ensuring that the metric induced on the hypersurfaces is continuous across it~\cite{Israel1966}.
 Furthermore, it may be desirable that also the extrinsic curvature is continuous, although this is not a necessary condition for the patching to be valid.
-As in the OS-collapse, the extrinsic curvature in our model is continuous at the dust hypersurface separating regions II and III.
-However, it is not continuous at the de-Sitter hypersurface separating regions I and II as a result of the (infinite) radial-pressure gradient appearing when going from the expanding de-Sitter bubble to the collapsing dust region.
-The loss of continuity is reflected by the appearance of a surface tension and of a surface energy density~\cite{Rezzolla1994} on the de-Sitter hypersurface.
+As in the OS collapse, the extrinsic curvature in our model is continuous at the dust hypersurface separating regions II and III.
+However, it is not continuous at the de Sitter hypersurface separating regions I and II as a result of the (infinite) radial-pressure gradient appearing when going from the expanding de Sitter bubble to the collapsing dust region.
+The loss of continuity is reflected by the appearance of a surface tension and of a surface energy density~\cite{Rezzolla1994} on the de Sitter hypersurface.

-While the junction conditions for the dust hypersurface can be found in textbooks (see, \eg \cite{Poisson04a, Rezzolla_book:2013}), which fix $\bar{e}_{\rm II}$, $r_2(t)$ and $t(\eta)$, the junction conditions for the de-Sitter hypersurface need to be worked out.
+While the junction conditions for the dust hypersurface can be found in textbooks (see, \eg \cite{Poisson04a, Rezzolla_book:2013}), which fix $\bar{e}_{\rm II}$, $r_2(t)$ and $t(\eta)$, the junction conditions for the de Sitter hypersurface need to be worked out.
 Imposing the continuity of the induced metric yields

-and this gives the position of the de-Sitter hypersurface as seen from an observer in the dust region.
-Similarly, the relation between the coordinate time in the collapsing dust region and that in the expanding de-Sitter region is given by
+and this gives the position of the de Sitter hypersurface as seen from an observer in the dust region.
+Similarly, the relation between the coordinate time in the collapsing dust region $\eta$ and that in the expanding de Sitter region $T$ is given by

 where the choice of the minus sign corresponds to the positive time direction in $\eta$ and where $\dot{a}_{\rm I} \defeq \partial_T a_{\rm I}$ and $a^{\prime}_{\rm II} \defeq \partial_{\eta} a_{\rm II}$.
 Satisfying Eqs.~\eqref{dS-position}--\eqref{dtau-dT}, together with the junction conditions for the dust hypersurface, guarantees a valid patching of the different regions of the spacetime and, of course, that observers on either side on an hypersurface will measure the same values of $\mathcal{R}_1$ and $\mathcal{R}_2$.